1iget/Logify.Alert.PHP/README.md

 $client->appVersion = '1.0.2';
 ```

-#### Attachments
+#### attachments
-AttachmentCollection.
+attachments.
 Specifies a collection of files attached to a report.
 The total attachments size must not be more than **3 Mb** per one crash report.
 The attachment name must be unique within one crash report.
 ```php
     require_once('/LogifyAlertClient.php');
     require_once('/Core/Attachment.php');